wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 #### expanded

 1.&emsp;The Atonement can only be accepted within you by releasing the inner light.
-^2^Since the separation, defences have been used almost entirely to defend <em>against</em> the Atonement, and thus maintain the separation.
+^2^Since the separation, defences have been used almost entirely to defend *against* the Atonement, and thus maintain the separation.
 ^3^This [using defences against the Atonement] is generally seen as a need to protect the body.
 ^4^The many body fantasies in which minds engage arise from the distorted belief that the body can be used as a means for attaining ‘atonement’.
 ^5^Perceiving the body as a temple is only the first step in correcting this distortion [that the body can be used to attain atonement], because it [perceiving the body as a temple] alters only part of it [the distortion that the body can be used as a temple].
-^6^It [perceiving the body as a a temple] <em>does</em> recognise that Atonement in physical terms is impossible.
+^6^It [perceiving the body as a a temple] *does* recognise that Atonement in physical terms is impossible.
 ^7^The next step, however, is to realise that a temple is not a structure at all.
 ^8^Its [a temple’s] true holiness lies at the inner altar around which the structure is built.
 ^9^The emphasis on beautiful structures is a sign of the fear of Atonement, and an unwillingness to reach the altar itself.